Michael Landon: Little House on the Prairie

-The year after Bonanza was canceled, Landon went on to star as Charles Ingalls in the pilot of what became another successful television series, Little House on the Prairie, again for NBC.
+The year after Bonanza was canceled, Landon went on to star as Charles Ingalls in what became another successful television series, Little House on the Prairie, again for NBC.
 The show was taken from a 1935 book written by Laura Ingalls Wilder, whose character in the show was played by 9-year-old actress Melissa Gilbert.
 In addition to Gilbert, two other unknown actresses also starred on the show: Melissa Sue Anderson, who appeared as Mary Ingalls, the oldest daughter in the Ingalls family, and Karen Grassle as Charles' wife, Caroline.
 Landon served as executive producer, writer, and director of Little House.
 The show was nominated for several Emmy and Golden Globe awards.

 After eight seasons, Little House was retooled by NBC in 1982 as Little House: A New Beginning, which focused on the Wilder family and the Walnut Grove community.
 Though Landon remained the show's executive producer, director, and writer, A New Beginning did not feature Charles and Caroline Ingalls.
 A New Beginning was actually the final chapter of Little House, as the series ended in 1983.
 The following year, three made-for-television movies aired.

 In a 2015 interview, Gilbert said of Landon, "He gave me so much advice...the overall idea that he pounded into me, from a little girl, into my brain was that nothing's more important than 'Home & Family'; no success, no career, no achievements, no accomplishments, nothing's more important than loving the people you love and contributing to a community.
 Though we were working, really, really hard, we were 'Not Saving the World', one episode of television at a time, we're just entertaining people and there are more important things to do... and have fun; no matter what."